Updated: Dec 15, 2022

 Road, bridge, sidewalk, and walkway construction risks, including dropped objects

-If you've been injured for any of the above reasons, you should consult with a California Personal Injury Attorney ASAP.
+If you've been injured for any of the above reasons, you should consult with a Slip and Fall Lawyer in California ASAP.
 They'll be able to collect and compile your evidence, so they can get you the compensation you need to fully recover from your injuries.

 What Losses Are Recoverable In A Slip-and-Fall Liability Case?